8 Interview Questions for Your VP of Sales

 - Who do you know today that would come join you and your sales team?
 Being a strong a recruiter is a key ingredient for any successful Sales VP.
 If they don’t have anyone in mind or sound unsure of themselves, you should be unsure of them as well.
 A strong candidate should have plenty of people to choose from based on their past experience and the teams they have built in the past.

 - How will we beat our competitors?
-What is your plan and strategy?
+What is your plan and sales go-to market strategy?
 Does he or she have a plan?
 Do they sound confident in it?
 Do you believe it will work?
 Can they site examples of where and how this has worked in the past?
 Are they prepared and will to make tweaks?
 What worked in the past is not a guarantee for future success.
 The world is evolving, buyer behavior is changing, sales leaders must be agile and nimble.

 - What will top line revenue and bottom line contribution look like 6 months after I hire you?
 There is no exact right answer to this.
 But have them explain to you what will happen after they hire you.
 You want to hear their vision.